udvale/ChatRoom-App/README.md

 # Computer Networks Project
-A text based multiplayer Hangman game utalizing a TCP connection with multithreading.
+A text based multiplayer Hangman game utilizing a TCP connection with multithreading.
 Allows two clients to connect with a server and play hangman together by alternating who is picking the word and who is guessing what the word is.

 ## Installation
 1. Clone the repository